GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Training and Implementation Details

-The training task \rev{for \gradiend} is motivated as a \gls{mlm} task (see Section~\ref{sec:gradae-motivation}), \rev{where the masked token is sensitive to an involved feature class.} For causal models, \rev{\gls{mlm} instances are} converted into a \gls{clm} task by providing only the prefix up to the (first) masked token and predicting the next token at the end of the sequence.
+For causal models, \gls{mlm} instances are converted into a \gls{clm} \cite{radford2018improving} task by providing only the prefix up to the (first) masked token and predicting the next token at the end of the sequence.

 For \llamai, we use the following system prompt to allign its behavior with non-instruction-tuned models: \begin{quote} You are a language model that completes sentences.
 Predict the next word that naturally follows the given text.
 Return only that word — no punctuation, no quotes, and no explanations. \end{quote} This prompt is used for all applications of \llamai\ in this study unless stated otherwise.